cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

       let executingAddress: string = ""
       let hostAddressesSet: set(string)

-    // Given the hostAccountIds, retrieve the hostAccountsAddress and place them in a set of address.
-    // If I pass directly the addresses retrieved in the controller chain, we may skip this. for seq in hostAccountIds{
+    // Construct the set of addresses given the hostAccountIds for seq in hostAccountIds{
-      temp= getInterchainAccountAddress(icaOwnerAddress,seq)
+      temp=getInterchainAccountAddress(portId,channelId,icaOwnerAddress,seq)
+      if temp=="" {
-      abortTransactionUnless(temp!=="", "Requesting Tx For A Non Registered Account") hostAddressesSet.add(temp)
+        return NewErrorAcknowledgement("Requesting Tx For A Non Registered Account") }
-      temp=""
+      hostAddressesSet.add(temp)
       }

     for msg in msgs{
       // TODO Include check for blacklisted message. executingAddress = msg.expectedSigner()
-      // Verify that the expectedSigner is in the set of host addresses provided for this IBC tx.
+      // Verify that the expectedSigner is in the set of host addresses constructed for this IBC tx.
-      // Ok so basically here the idea is just to confirm that the expected signer is part of a set of the hostAccounts set passed in by the icaOwnerAddress.
-Is this enough? abortTransactionUnless(executingAddress.isIn(hostAddressesSet), "Expected Signer Mismatch")
+      // Here the idea is that we confirm that the expected signer is part of a set of the hostAccountsAddress set constructed with the hostSequencesIds passed in by the icaOwnerAddress.
+Is this enough? if(executingAddress.isIn(hostAddressesSet)==false){
+          return NewErrorAcknowledgement("Expected Signer Mismatch")
+        }

       // ExecuteTx executes each message individually
       resultData, err = ExecuteTx(executingAddress, msg)
       if err != nil {
-        // In case any of the msg in the for loop fails, everything will be reverted by returning the error ack. return NewErrorAcknowledgement(err)
+        // In case any of the msg in the for loop fails, everything will be reverted by returning the error ack providing atomiticy between msgs of the same ica packet. return NewErrorAcknowledgement(err)
       }
       // Only push result if no error is detected